EMPLOYER INTERNSHIP INFORMATION

 - Sign the Student’s Internship Contract verifying the terms and goals of the internship.

-- Complete a Mid-term and Final Evaluation of the student’s work and go over it with the student before returning it to the student.
-These take about 15 minutes each to complete.
+- Complete a Mid-term and Final Evaluation of the student’s work and review it with them.

 - Employers are not responsible for assigning grades.
 Faculty sponsors assign grades after reviewing student materials and employer evaluations.